eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 correspondence is not one-to-one.

-In this section we give a high-level description of the concepts of the DDSI specification, with hardly any reference to the specifics of the Cyclone DDS implementation, which are addressed in subsequent sections.
-This division was chosen to aid readers interested in interoperability to understand where the specification ends and the Cyclone DDS implementation begins.
+In this section we give a high-level description of the concepts of the DDSI specification, with hardly any reference to the specifics of the Eclipse Cyclone DDS implementation, which are addressed in subsequent sections.
+This division was chosen to aid readers interested in interoperability to understand where the specification ends and the Eclipse Cyclone DDS implementation begins.

 .. _`Mapping of DCPS domains to DDSI domains`: